alex-truby/galvanize_capstone_2/README.md

 #### My goal is to utilize similar features (both demographic and environmental) that the EPA uses as inputs into the EJST to better understand what most drives cancer rates in populations at the census tract level in the US.

-To accomplish this goal, I've evaluted three different inferential models (linear regression, random forest, and gradient boost) to better understand what factors have the most influence on cancer rates.
+To accomplish this goal, I've evaluted a few different inferential models to better understand what factors have the most influence on cancer rates.

 -----